ai-armageddon/Tg-Group-Bot-Poster/README.md

 # Telegram Post Composer

-A simple, clean, and modern UI for composing and sending posts to Telegram groups using your bot.
+A simple, clean, and modern UI for composing and sending posts to Telegram groups using your bot, with support for authorized users and message forwarding.

 ## Features